Diet and exercise are the most effective tools to lowering your cholesterol, but these supplements may also lend you a helping hand.

 But a federal court judge overturned the FDA's ban, saying it was a supplement after all.
 It's best used by people who have borderline cholesterol levels (200 to 240), with no other known risk factors for heart disease.
 If your cholesterol is higher than that, you should consult your doctor first.

-To learn more about senior health, check out the links on the next page.
+To learn more about senior health, check out the links below.

 ABOUT THE AUTHORS: